Asbestos in Gold Coast Apartment Fire Doors: Why Your Locksmith Is Warning You Before Drilling

 Fire doors are tested systems.
 Extra holes, incorrect preparation, or unapproved hardware can compromise performance and create liability.

-Even if asbestos is not present, uncontrolled modifications can still be a problem.
+Even if asbestos is not present, uncontrolled modifications can still be a compliance problem.

 “If it makes white powder, does that mean it’s asbestos?”

 No. Dust colour is not a reliable test.
-Many non-asbestos fire-rated core materials can also produce pale dust.
+Many non-asbestos fire-rated core materials — including calcium silicate and some FRB formulations — can also produce pale dust.

 The material locksmiths worry about most: Low Density Asbestos Fibre Board (LDB)

-This is why a locksmith might refuse to proceed without confirmation — especially if the core is visible and looks board-like/crumbly.
+This is why a locksmith may refuse to proceed without confirmation — especially when the tag date falls in any of the three risk windows.

 This is one of the most common frustrations for trades.
 In Queensland, asbestos register requirements are clear in workplace contexts — but strata is often messy in practice, and the right documents aren’t always available on the day.